Sanish07/spring-reference-backup/README.md

 - Defining **`SecurityFilterChain`** bean in configuration class
 - Creating Custom Authentication Filter class as a part of Filter Chain
 - Writing implementations of `AuthenticationManager` and `AuthenticationProvider` for our custom filter
+- Understanding the workflow of Authentication process inside Auth Filter
+- Testing and Debugging the Key-based Custom Authentication application